mildsauce45/LinqToGatherer/README.md

                  orderby c.Name
                  select c).ToList();

-or maybe how many mythics there are in the latest set
+or maybe how many mythics there are in the latest set?

     var numCards = (from c in Gatherer.Cards where c.Rarity == Rarity.Mythic && c.Set == "Born of the Gods"
                     select c).Count();

-or check out all the red and black cards from Shadowmoor
+or check out all the red and black cards from Shadowmoor?

     var cards = (from c in Gatherer.Cards where c.Color == (Color.Red | Color.Black) && c.Set == "Shadowmoor"